Research Overview

 My research began with a focus on intelligent transportation systems, where I explored innovations in traffic management and vehicular communication.
 Over time, this work expanded into the application of data science and artificial intelligence techniques to address key transportation challenges related to safety, efficiency, sustainability, and cybersecurity.
 In parallel, I have engaged in pedagogical research and STEM education efforts, such as leading NSF-funded scholarship programs and developing new degree pathways in data science and AI.

-NSF S-STEM, 2023: Creating Pathways to Computing Careers through Experiential and Engaged Learning.
+NSF S-STEM, 2023: Creating Pathways to Computing Careers through Experiential and Engaged Learning. $2.5M for five years, PI.
 NSF DUE-2322436

-California Learning Lab, 2023: Greater LA Data Science Pathways (GLADS-PATH).
+California Learning Lab, 2023: Greater LA Data Science Pathways (GLADS-PATH). $1.275M for four years, PI for CSUSB.

-California State Transportation Agency, 2023: Medium and Heavy-Duty Electric Vehicle Market (Mineta Institute).
+California State Transportation Agency, 2023: Medium and Heavy-Duty Electric Vehicle Market (Mineta Institute). $150k for one year, Co-PI.

-NSF HSI, 2022: Improving Online STEM Education for Undergraduate Students at HSIs.
+NSF HSI, 2022: Improving Online STEM Education for Undergraduate Students at HSIs. $200k for two years, Co-PI.
 NSF DUE-2225206

-NSF IUSE, 2022: Broadening Inclusive Participation in Artificial Intelligence Undergraduate Education for Social Good Using A Situated Learning Approach.
+NSF IUSE, 2022: Broadening Inclusive Participation in Artificial Intelligence Undergraduate Education for Social Good Using A Situated Learning Approach. $0.6M for three years, PI for CSUSB.
 NSF DUE-2142503, 2142783, 2142439, 2142490, 2142594

-NSF DSC, 2021: DS-PATH: Data Science Career Pathways in the Inland Empire.
+NSF DSC, 2021: DS-PATH: Data Science Career Pathways in the Inland Empire. $1.5M for three years, PI for CSUSB.
 NSF IIS-2123271, 2123444, 2123313

 NSF DSC, 2019: Central Coast Data Science Partnership: Training a New Generation of Data Scientists.
 NSF IIS-1924205, 1924008